codejnki/x4_vkb/README.md

 ## WARNING

-MAKE SURE YOU HAVE BACKUPS OF YOUR VKB CONFIG FILES AND X4 INPUT MAPS BEFORE YOU USE THESE SCRIPTS.
+MAKE SURE YOU HAVE BACKUPS OF YOUR VKB CONFIG FILES AND X4 INPUT MAPS BEFORE YOU USE THESE SCRIPTS OR FILES.
 THE AUTHOR IS NOT RESPONSIBLE IF YOUR ONE AND ONLY COPY OF A FILE IS RUINED.

 ## Introduction

 This is my personal dual stick configuration of the [VKB Gladiator NTX EVO](https://www.vkbcontrollers.com/) joysticks for [X4: Foundations by Egosoft](https://www.egosoft.com).

-Many of the buttons on the sticks are not yet bound to in-game functions.
-This is a work-in-progress and as I get more time with the sticks I will probably move things around.
-See the CHANGELOG below for more details.

 This is built around two VKB Gladiator NTX EVO joysticks.
 Both sticks use the premium grip.
 The right hand stick is in the vertical configuration and used as the main directional stick.
 The left hand stick is in the Omni Throttle configuration with the Y axis spring removed.

-I do not know if you can use my config files and apply them to the opposite hands without needing to modify it first.
+You should be able to apply them to the opposite hands without needing to modify it first.
 If you can't, see the details below on how I've configured the sticks.

-## Conventions

-Here are some of the conventions I use in this README.

-- `[VKB]` -- References the VKB Joystick Configuration
-- `[X4]` -- References the X4 input map
-- `[FS]` -- Flight Stick
-- `[TS]` -- Throttle Stick

 ## Instructions